 - Cardiff Evaluation – An independent evaluation of the Frontline programme by Cardiff University found evidence of the impressive practice skill of Frontline participants, and recognised their ability to develop strong collaborative relationships.
 Read the report.

-- Consultant social workers – Each unit of four trainee social workers is led by a consultant social worker (CSW).
+- Consultant social workers – On the Frontline programme, each unit of four trainee social workers is led by a consultant social worker (CSW).
+We’ll work with you to identify key members of staff who are suitable to train as a CSW.
 This role gives your strongest practitioners the chance to remain in a practice-based role, while giving them the opportunity to lead and manage a unit.
 All CSWs are offered a 20 days CSW development training programme, and have the opportunity to work towards professional qualifications, including the Practice Educator Professional Standards at stage two, and Postgraduate Certificate in Systemic Practice.

 - Social work managers – The Firstline programme develops good social work managers into high performing, considered and influential leaders.
 Strengthening the leadership of this important group has a profound effect on the practice systems within which they work, improving the quality of social work supervision and the management of social workers.